The Top 100 Foods High In Polyphenols

 18. Capers (654 mg per 100g)

-Capers are delicious, and they’re also a top source of flavonoid polyphenols (21).
+Capers are not only delicious but they’re also a top source of flavonoid polyphenols (21).

-Capers frequently accompany salmon dishes, and if you like raw fish then they’re a default side-serving for salmon sashimi.
+Capers frequently accompany salmon dishes, and they are a staple side for salmon sashimi lovers.

 19. Black Olives (569 mg per 100g)